hahayk/PublicProjects/FolderMonitoring/README.md

 <H1>Short review of Folder Monitoring Program</H1>

-This class library monitoring given folder by using .Net Framework functionality. <br />
+This class library is monitoring given folder by using .Net Framework functionality. <br />
+d
 Code snipet for WPF project is below:
 ```C#